The antiferromagnetic $S=1/2$ Heisenberg model on the ${\text{C}}_{60}$ fullerene geometry: Ground state and correlation functions

 \subsection{Energy}

-The ground state lies in the singlet sector with $S_{\text{tot}}=\sum_i\avg{\v{S}_i}=0$ (see Tab. \ref{tab:C60ground}).
+The ground state lies in the singlet sector with $S_{\text{tot}}=\sum_i\avg{\vec{S}_i}=0$ (see Tab. \ref{tab:C60ground}).
 The energy per spin is found to be $E_0/L=-0.51886$.
 This is lower than the previous result of $E_0/L=-0.50798$ obtained by a spin-wave calculation on top of the classical ground state~\cite{Scalettar_1993}.

-Looking at the change in ground-state energy with molecule size, we may compare with $C_{20}$ ($E_0/L=-0.486109$) and $C_{32}$ ($E_0/L=-0.4980$~\cite{Konstantinidis_2009}), and recognize that the value indeed slowly approaches the one for the hexagonal lattice $E_0/L\approx -0.55$~\cite{JiangWengXiang_2008}.
+Looking at the change in ground-state energy with molecule size, we may compare with the truncated tetrahedron C$_{12}$ ($E_0/L=-0.475076$), $C_{20}$ ($E_0/L=-0.486109$) and $C_{32}$ ($E_0/L=-0.4980$~\cite{Konstantinidis_2009}), and recognize that the value indeed slowly approaches the one for the hexagonal lattice $E_0/L\approx -0.55$~\cite{JiangWengXiang_2008}.
 On the other hand, it is quite close to the much smaller icosahedron ($E_0/L=-0.515657$) which has the same icosahedral symmetry, but only contains triangular plaquettes.
+Finally, the icosidodecahedron has the highest energy $E_0/L=-0.441141$~\cite{Rousochatzakis_2012}, probably due to the strong frustration.